-Dunn, M & Wilson, G 2002, 'Getting IT together: defining our students' reactions to learning via interactive communication technologies', Proceedings of the Australian Teacher Education Association (ATEA) National Conference, Brisbane, July 2002.
+Dunn, M & Wilson, G 2002, 'Getting IT together: defining our students' reactions to learning via interactive communication technologies',paper presented to Proceedings of the Australian Teacher Education Association (ATEA) National Conference, Brisbane, Qld., July.

 Copyright © Gail Wilson and ATEA, 2002.